 - Using the silent treatment in fights primarily because honest communication doesn’t come naturally to you

-So, let’s try to decipher what you can do to avoid self-sabotaging your relationships:
+Getting to the root is the only way you can stop self-sabotaging relationships.
+So, let’s try to decipher what you can do to avoid self-sabotaging your relationships.

 1. Understand attachment style to stop self-sabotaging relationships

 If you have been struggling to maintain long-term relationships, it helps to turn your attention to your attachment style.
 Often, the way we attach to others as adults is a reflection of our childhood or adolescent experiences.

 A person who has been through abandonment, trauma, loss, toxicity in their nascent years may grow up to develop an insecure attachment style.